 Angela Parsley is a certified biblical counselor who lives in Chattanooga, Tennessee, with her husband, Tony, and their three children.
 They are members of Concord Baptist Church.
 Angela writes and reviews books at her blog, Refresh My Soul.
 You can follow her on Twitter.

-Join Sarah Broady from Hope in Autism on this month's Disability Ministry Video Roundtable, where our topic is How to Be a Special Needs Advocate in Children's and Youth Ministries.
+Join Sarah Broady from Hope in Autism was on a recent Disability Ministry Video Roundtable, discussing How to Be a Special Needs Advocate in Children's and Youth Ministries.
 Learn what parents need from ministry leaders and share ideas for questions to ask families.
 The discussion will include strategies for building relationships with parents and handling conflict when it occurs.